-Virus upends life in Italy as China vows to defeat epidemic
+Virus disrupts life in Italy as infections there top 10,000

-Chinese President Xi Jinping’s trip to the central city of Wuhan — his first since the start of the outbreak — was the latest sign that China is edging back toward normal after weeks of extreme quarantine measures.
-China reported just 19 new infections Tuesday, down from thousands each day last month.

-“Things are slowly returning to normal,” said Yang Tianxiao, a finance worker in Beijing, where the city government is gradually easing restrictions that kept many office workers at home.
+Infections in Italy topped the 10,000 mark with 10,149 cases — more than anywhere else but China — and the number of deaths from the virus rose to 631, from 463 a day earlier, Italian Civil Protection authorities said.

+Travel and social restrictions that were extended across Italy illustrated how the virus and the broad disruptions it is causing are sweeping westward from China, where the outbreak began.

-Yet in Italy, life was upended as travel restrictions previously limited to the country’s north were extended everywhere.
-Teams of Italian police patrolled cafes to make sure owners were keeping customers 1 meter (3 feet) apart.
-The streets of the Italian capital were as quiet as they are during the annual mid-August vacation shutdown.
+Teams of police patrolled cafes to make sure owners kept customers 1 meter (3 feet) apart during daylight hours and then enforced a strict 6 p.m. closure order.
+The streets of Rome were as quiet as they are during the capital’s annual mid-August vacation shutdown.

 “It’s bad.
 People are terrorized,” said Massimo Leonardo, who runs a market stall.
 “I’ve never seen anything like it.”

+“I’ll do whatever they tell me to do,” said florist Stefano Fulvi.
+“If I have to close, I’ll close.””

+Internationally, Italy increasingly found itself sealed off as countries elsewhere in Europe and farther afield sought to keep infections contained.

-Internationally, Italy was increasingly becoming sealed off.
-Malta announced a ban on air and sea traffic from Italy, turning away another cruise ship, and British Airways canceled flights to the whole country.
-Austria barred travelers from crossing the border without a medical certificate.
-Britain, Ireland, Hong Kong and Germany strengthened travel advisories or flat-out urged their citizens to leave.
+Malta and Spain announced a ban on air traffic from Italy.
+Malta turned away another cruise ship and British Airways canceled all Italy flights.
+Austria barred travelers from crossing the border without a medical certificate, Slovenia closed its border with Italy and Albania banned Italy air and ferry traffic.
+Britain, Ireland, Hong Kong and Germany strengthened travel advisories urged their citizens to leave.
 Even the Vatican erected a new barricade at the edge of St. Peter’s Square.

 ”Get out of northern Italy if you’re there.
 We don’t know how long the Italian authorities will keep the window open,” said Erik Broegger Rasmussen, head of consular services for Denmark’s foreign ministry.